-It’s easy to great restaurant quality chicken fajitas with the best-tasting chicken.
-Just follow the simple step by step photo instructions.
-Only a little work and almost no skill and you have a new house favorite.
+Just follow the simple step-by-step photo instructions.
+Only a little work and almost no skill, and you have a new house favorite.

 I always go back and forth chicken or beef... beef or chicken...
 What to do?
 Your choice.
 But both are easy and if you care, much cheaper at home.
 Another candidate for house favorite recipe.

-Start with chicken, clean it and cut up.
-Now marinade for a few hours, cook in a heavy cast iron skillet then do some veggies, and you are good to go.
+Start with chicken, clean it, and cut up.
+Now marinade, cook in a heavy cast-iron skillet then do some veggies, and you are good to go.

 I always love great Mexican, and this is it.

 I cut the chicken into strips and then broke them up during cooking.
 This gives a little of that shredded texture while still having chunks.
-Cut them into small cubes if you want, but I think that looks like dog food—but they will cook and taste great.
+Cut them into small cubes if you want, but I think the little cubes look like dog food—but they will cook and taste great.

 The key to why this recipe is so good is the marinade.
 Most home recipes are some dry spice mix from the store.
 It is just not acceptable after you try this.

 Start by mixing a marinade in a 1-gallon zip lock.
-2 tablespoon lime juice, 4 tablespoon water, 1 tablespoon olive oil, 1 teaspoon kosher salt, 1/4 teaspoon liquid smoke, 1/2 teaspoon cayenne pepper, 1/ 4 teaspoon pepper, 1 teaspoon soy sauce, 1-2 cloves of garlic crushed.
+2 tablespoon lime juice, 4 tablespoon water, 1 tablespoon olive oil, 1 teaspoon kosher salt, ¼ teaspoon liquid smoke (optional), ½ teaspoon cayenne pepper, 1/ 4 teaspoon pepper, 1 teaspoon soy sauce, 1-2 cloves of garlic crushed.

 Add to the marinade for about 15 minutes, but refrigerated 2 hours is a bit better.
-Overnight is fine also.
+Overnight is fine, also.

-When ready to cook.
-Put 1 teaspoon oil in a large cast iron pan and heat over medium-high heat.
+Put 1 teaspoon oil in a large cast-iron pan and heat over medium-high heat.
 While heating, slice up a large onion and one or two peppers.
-I like a medium red and green pepper.
+I like medium red and green pepper.
 If your pepper is large, you only need one.
-Mix 1 tablespoon water, 1 teaspoon lime juice and 1 teaspoon soy sauce in a small bowl.
+Mix 1 tablespoon water, 1 teaspoon lime juice, and 1 teaspoon soy sauce in a small bowl.

 When the oil is hot, add the veggies and after a few minutes add the water, soy sauce, and lime mixture.
-When onions are nicely browned (about 8-9 minutes), Remove from pan and set aside and cover.
+When onions are are clearing and starting to brown (about 8-9 minutes), remove from pan and set aside and cover.

 Add a little oil to the pan.
 When hot, add the drained chicken and brown.
 Near the end of cooking, break apart the chicken with a wooden spoon.
 This will make much smaller pieces and prove the meat is cooked.
 About 8-9 minutes.
-Please check a few of the large piece with an instant-read thermometer to be sure you are to 165 degrees.
+Please check a few of the large pieces with an instant-read thermometer to be sure you are to 165°.

 When the chicken is done, move the meat to one side and add the veggies back to the pan.
 Cook and stir for a minute or two until veggies are reheated.

-Serve with heated tortillas, sour cream, guacamole and anything else you like.
-An easy way to heat tortillas is to sprinkle a dish towel with some water put tortillas inside and heat in a microwave on high for one minute.
+Serve hot in the skillet with heated tortillas, sour cream, guacamole, and anything else you like.
+An easy way to heat tortillas is to sprinkle a dish towel with some water put tortillas inside and heat in a microwave.